cotes2020/jekyll-theme-chirpy/_posts/2023-02-06-PowerShell-based-web-server.md

 $listener.Stop()
 ```

-In the example, there are several if conditions that are checked.
-If it's a `GET` request and if it's using the `/test/` path.
+Above, there are several if conditions that are checked.
+If it's a `GET` request and if it's using the `/test/` path continue.
 When the listener Prefixes is configured, the object required a closing slash `/`.
 When users use a web service that ending `/` may not be included.The if condition checks for both instances.
 If the request is a match, the content response is performed.

 To respond to the request, a contentType is set and the content is assigned as to an array of bytes.  [$context.Response class][HttpListenerResponse]{:target="_blank"} has a property called OutputStream, this will utilize a [Stream.Write Method][writestream]{:target="_blank"} write to the response object.
 The write stream needs the array of bytes, an offset and the length of the bytes.
 In this case, the offset is set to zero.
 After the response is set, the response is then closed and the listener can be stopped.
 The stop method will to shutdown the the web server service and release the port.